Should You Hire a Landscape Architect or Landscape Designer?

 Scope of Work: Landscape Architect

 While there will always be a crossover between these two positions, landscape architects have a wider scope of training compared to designers.
 Their drafting and surveying experience will allow them to address larger issues with landscapes that need a bit more TLC.
 That being said, there are plenty of times when hiring a landscape designer is simply a better fit for your project.
-One-on-one artistic collaboration may be just the trick to elevate your garden to the next level.
+One-on-one artistic collaboration may be just the thing you need to elevate your garden to the next level.

 Need professional help with your project?